Service person & maintenance person training program

 As part of this training, you will be required to obtain a Utility D Gas Fitter's License by completing the Province of Manitoba’s Utility D Gas Fitter Examination.
 Service persons need to continuously upgrade their skills and knowledge with the ongoing development of new technology in the natural gas industry.

 As a service person you will work in urban and rural areas throughout Manitoba.
-During your training, you may be rotated to different work locations and spend limited time away from home at the corporation’s expense.

 Service persons work both indoors and outdoors at various work sites so travelling and working in the elements is a part of every job.
 The service department is staffed 24 hours a day, 365 days a year.
 To meet this need, service persons work a variety of 8- and 12-hour shifts including days, evenings, nights, weekends, and statutory holidays.
 Some locations require that service persons participate on an emergency standby rotation.